Parents and family members play an integral part of the college experience for NDSCS students.

 - For information on the steps for getting started, please visit Get Started.

-New NDSCS Wahpeton and Fargo students must attend a New Student Registration & Orientation day.
+New NDSCS Wahpeton and Fargo students must attend a New Student Registration day.

-- For more information on New Student Registration and Orientation, please visit NDSCS.edu/registration.
+- For more information on New Student Registration, please visit NDSCS.edu/Registration.

 Returning NDSCS Students